 During that trip home, Kim — known as “Mickey” to her family — found that having McCombe capture not only her professional life but also her personal one was almost surreal.
-“The two worlds were so different,” she recalled, “and I didn’t know how to fit in either.”
+“The two worlds were so different,” she recalls, “and I didn’t know how to fit in either one.”

-While she might not have liked the sometimes brutally commercial aspect of moviemaking, stardom certainly had its perks.
-For instance, as in slide #7 here, where (as LIFE had it) she “falls subconsciously into role of old-time movie queen while trying on $12,500 mink rented by studio designer Jean Louis.”
+While she might not have liked the sometimes brutally commercial aspect of moviemaking, stardom certainly had its perks — for instance, as in slide #7 here, where she “falls subconsciously into role of old-time movie queen while trying on $12,500 mink rented by studio designer Jean Louis.”

-“Yes, I loved glamour,” Novak told LIFE.com.
-“When I put on the gowns of Rita Hayworth, Greta Garbo and Joan Crawford, I felt transformed into someone else — it seemed like I could feel their energy running through my body.”
+“Yes, I loved glamour,” Novak tells LIFE.com.
+“When I put on the gowns of Rita Hayworth, Greta Garbo and Joan Crawford, I felt transformed into someone else.
+It seemed like I could feel their energy running through my body.”

 Of her favorite leading man, Jimmy Stewart, who starred with her in both Bell, Book and Candle and Vertigo, Novak remembers that “he could make me feel like I’d just slipped into my favorite warm fuzzy slippers by taking my hand when a gossip reporter walked on the set.
 He could make the whole world go away when things got to be too much for me to handle.”

-“After Harry Cohn died — he was the head of Columbia Pictures, where I was under contract — the choice of good scripts seemed to die with him,” Novak told LIFE.com, explaining her decision to leave the movies behind.
+“After Harry Cohn died — he was the head of Columbia Pictures, where I was under contract — the choice of good scripts seemed to die with him,” Novak recalls, explaining her decision to leave the movies behind.
 “I grew tired of waiting for that good role to find me.
-I left Hollywood and the life of a movie star to make a path for my artistic desires without the handicap of false expectations….
-Today, when I’m not riding my horse in the mountains of Oregon, I am painting the life around me, that I love.
+I left Hollywood and the life of a movie star to make a path for my artistic desires without the handicap of false expectations.
+Today, when I’m not riding my horse in the mountains of Oregon, I’m painting the life around me, the life that I love.
 I am content.”